 The sharp rise in cost, unaffordability, and unavailability of reliable residential units along with the uncertainties created by the EU exit may have introduced new opportunities for some buyers seeking some of the lowest prices in central London.

-It was found that more than 50 percent of the home sellers owning asset worth below $2.6 million lowered the asking price in the capital city.
+It was found that more than 50 percent of the home sellers owning assets worth below $2.6 million lowered the asking price in the capital city.
 The entities in the range of over 5 million pounds declined 6.6%, while, the sale of such units increased 3% in the first three months y-o-y.

-According to the survey by Touchstone Education, that runs courses in the real estate markets of UK, 78% of the clients believe the best investment opportunities were available in the Northern borders and 50 percent of the surveyed intended to target London and 53% wished to own a house in the South East, while, 49% wanted to invest in the South West.
+According to the survey by Touchstone Education, which runs courses in the real estate markets of the UK, 78% of the clients believe the best investment opportunities were available in the Northern borders and 50 percent of the surveyed intended to target London and 53% wished to own a house in the South East, while, 49% wanted to invest in the South West.

 New register for foreign-owned entities in the UK

 A report suggests about 86,000 such units worth over £4bn were purchased by highly corrupt individuals, and many of these have been identified in England and Wales.
 The foreign registered homeowners in Ireland will also be affected by the changes.

 Some countries have restrictions on ownership by the non-nationals, and now the UK is preparing to introduce a plan where such publically accessible units will be maintained in a register, and the entities holding them and the beneficial owners behind the foreign investments will be recorded.